seecr/autotest/README.rst

 #) stderr - captures ``sys.stderr``, including that of subprocesses, in a ``StringIO``,
 #) tmp_path:subpath - creates a temporary ``pathlib.Path`` object, optionally with a subpath,
 #) raises:(Exception, message) - raises AssertionError if given code does not raise given exception with given message,
+#) guard - isolates tests by saving and restoring sys.path, sys.meta_path, and sys.modules.

 An example for using ``raises()`` in two different ways: